-Make Sales and Investor Pitches Easier: If you’re tired of sweating and stuttering your way through sales and investor pitches, an explainer video could be your new best friend.
+Make Sales and Investor Pitches Easier: If you’re tired of sweating and stuttering your way through sales and investor pitches, a tech explainer video could be your new best friend.
 Access it anywhere there is WiFi or Internet service (or put it on a flash drive) and never get mid-pitch pit stains again.

 The Best Animated Explainer Videos

-What features should you look for in your ideal explainer video?
+What features should you look for in your ideal tech explainer video?
 The best explainer videos are under two minutes.
 They clearly dictate the product or service directly to the target audience, but without feeling like an advertisement.
 Many successful tech businesses use animated explainer videos, including Mint, Google, Dropbox, and Skype.

 What makes all these particular explainer videos successful?